pitt-crc/user-manual/docs/hardware_profiles/index.md

 for what a job costs, and the [**Job Scheduling Policy**](../policies/job-scheduling-policy.md) for per-group limits and how priority is computed.
 New to the clusters?
 Start with [**Getting Started**](../getting-started/index.md).

+## Storage

+Compute is only half the picture — your data needs somewhere to live.
+CRCD offers tiered storage allocated per research group, from fast all-flash space for active jobs to low-cost archive.
+See [**Storage Tiers**](storage.md) for what each tier costs and how to request more.